 It puts the managers in a better position to dispense their administrative functions in line with organizational goals thus leading to efficiency in operations.

-Cons on the using the software
+Cons on the using employee monitoring tools

 Staffs work under pressure